microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.BiasGelu"></a><a name="com.microsoft.biasgelu">**com.microsoft.BiasGelu**</a>

-  Bias Gelu.
-  It's an extension of Gelu.
-It takes the sum of input A and bias input B as the input of Gelu activation.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.